oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_windows.md

 Here I'm using a configuration of 3 CPUs, 4GB RAM, and 30GB storage.
 If you're using Windows 10 or newer versions, you'll need at least 4 CPUs, 6GB RAM, and 50GB storage.

+It's recommended to use more CPU and RAM than the resources I have set up now to avoid the system getting stuck to the point of crashing.

 ```shell
 # Initialize empty VM
 incus init winvm --empty --vm